 Canton is home to the professional football Hall of Fame.
 It was on the outskirts of the city, too far out of my way for a detour, especially since I had paid it a visit in 1977 for the induction of Gale Sayers.
 A week later Ernie Banks was inducted into Baseball's Hall of Fame in Cooperstown, New York.
 I had intended on attending that as well, but the person I was traveling with let his job interfere, something I'm sure he regrets to this day.

-Just west of Canton is another significant football town--Massilon, 22 times state champion.
+Just west of Canton is another significant football town--Massilon, whose high school team has won the state championship 22 times.
 If Columbus hadn't been south and well off my route I could have completed a trio of the great football towns of Ohio, other than of course Cincinnati and Cleveland, home to the state's two professional teams.

 I arrived in Wooster at dusk.
 Wikipedia had no address for its Carnegie, unlike most.
 I thought I had found it, but the double-pillared building was the headquarters for the Masons.
 I learned from a couple of pedestrians that the Carnegie had been torn down years ago.

 I camped a few miles out of town in another forest.
-Like the night before I had to push in a little further than normal for full privacy as there weren't even buds on the trees with spring very late this year.
-The fields didn't even look as if they had been planted yet.
+Like the night before I had to push a little deeper into the forest than usual for full privacy, as there weren't even buds on the trees with spring very late this year, so late that the fields hadn't been planted yet.

-As I normally do, I spotted the Carnegie in New London the next morning from a block away, not even knowing I was on the road where it resided.
-There is no mistaking their distinctive dignity and the warm magnetic positive power that emanates from them, something that Masonic building in Wooster lacked.
+As so,often happens, I spotted the Carnegie in New London the next morning from a block away, not even knowing I was on the road where it resided.
+There is no mistaking their striking features and the warm magnetic power they transmit, something that Masonic building in Wooster lacked.
 It was built in 1914 and had no inscription on it whatsoever.
 Only a sign out front indicated it was a library, if one could not otherwise discern it.
-The Carnegie portrait welcomed all who entered, looking down upon the entry from a far wall, the first thing one would notice if they were looking up at all as they climbed the last few steps after entering the library.
+The Carnegie portrait welcomed all who entered, looking down upon the entry from a far wall, the first thing one would notice after mounting the last few steps and entering the library.

-The Carnegie portrait in Norwalk's Carnegie, twenty miles away, hung above the check-out desk, bidding all a farewell as they left, if they could drag themself away from this magnificent domed building with a stained glass ceiling under the dome softly filtering the light in.
+The Carnegie portrait in Norwalk's Carnegie, twenty miles away, hung above the check-out desk, bidding all a farewell as they left, if they could drag themself away from this magnificent domed building with a stained glass ceiling softly filtering the light in.